 Assessment around equity, diversity, and inclusion includes, but is not limited to, conducting climate surveys for employees and students.
-In the winter of 2022 GHC Conducted the PACE Climate Survey, including the Race/Ethnicity sub-scale.
-Data from this survey was used to inform and help measure the

-College Plan and its Equity, Diversity, and Inclusion Components.
-PACE Survey can be found on the GHC web site at: .
-This spring, the College conducted the Community College Survey of Student Engagement (CCSSE), including the Race/Ethnicity pilot survey to gather additional input to inform the plan.
+In the winter of 2021 GHC Conducted the PACE Climate Survey, including the Race/Ethnicity sub-scale.
+Data from this survey was used to inform and help measure the College Plan and its Equity, Diversity, and Inclusion components.
+It also informs the Annual Action Plans which detail the activities that support the College Plan.
+This spring (2022), the College conducted the Community College Survey of Student Engagement (CCSSE), including the Race/Ethnicity pilot survey to gather additional input to inform our Action Plans and help measure the College Plan.

 Additionally, GHC has built an equity index for many of our college success metrics and data disaggregated by race/ethnicity, age, gender, and other demographics are available to the college community and updated regularly.
-Supplementary data are in data dashboards where employees can review success metrics based on a wide variety of variables.
+Supplementary data are in data dashboards where employees can review success metrics based on a wide variety of variables (Appendix 5).